Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Stubborn, intelligent, dominant

 The Doberdoodle can be a handful of a dog due to the stubbornness and dominance the Doberman parent brings.
-They are trainable and loyal dogs, but they should be trained and socialized early to prevent behavioral issues.
+They are trainable and loyal dogs but should be trained and socialized early to prevent behavioral issues.
 They are not likely to have high grooming needs but may be prone to shedding.
 These are intelligent dogs that are protective of their family.

 42. French Bulldoodle (French Bulldog x Poodle)